Carglglz/upydev/README.md

 #### uPydev Commands:

-uPy commands are organized as:
+uPy commands are organized in:

 * **General**: These commands should work 'out of the box' in any Micropython running board with WebREPL daemon enabled.